timmyjose-compilers/tam-java/docs/tam_specification.md

     5      STOREI(n)         Pop an address from the stack, then pop an n-word object from the stack, and store it at that address.

-    6      CALL(n) d[r]      Call the routine at code address (d + register r) using the addres in register n as the static link.
+    6      CALL(n) d[r]      Call the routine at code address (d + register r) using the address in register n as the static link.

     7      CALLI             Pop a closure (static link + code address) from the stack, and then call the routine at that address.

-    8      RETURN(n) d       Return from the current routine - pop and n-word result from the stack, then pop the topmost frame, then pop d-words of arguments, and then finally push the result back onto the stack.
+    8      RETURN(n) d       Return from the current routine - pop an n-word result from the stack, then pop the topmost frame, then pop d-words of arguments, and then finally push the result back onto the stack.

     9      -----             Unused